MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Create-an-Extension-Package.md

     New-NAVAppManifest -Name "Proseware SmartStuff" -Publisher "Proseware, Inc." -Version "1.5.0.12" | New-NavAppManifestFile -Path proseware.xml
     ```

      Related cmdlets are BROKEN-INCLUDE-Get-NAVAppManifest and BROKEN-INCLUDE-Set-NAVAppManifest.
-For more information, use the Get\-Help command in the [!INCLUDE[nav_dev_shell](includes/nav_dev_shell_md.md)].
+For more information, use the Get-Help command in the [!INCLUDE[nav_dev_shell](includes/nav_dev_shell_md.md)].

     > [!TIP]
     >  For any [!INCLUDE[wps_2](includes/wps_2_md.md)] cmdlet, you can get help and sample usages, such as the following command: